-- Annuity not payable if employee or spouse working for railroad or rail union - must relinquish rights - All employees and spouses under full retirement age subject to work deductions
+- Annuity not payable if employee or spouse is working for railroad or rail union - must relinquish rights - All employees and spouses under full retirement age are subject to work deductions for excess earnings - Work for last pre-retirement nonrailroad employer is subject to work deductions, regardless of age

 - Earnings include all wages received for service plus any net earnings from selfemployment.
-Interest, dividends, etc. not considered earnings for this purpose. - Earnings of \$25 or more a month by a local lodge employee will prevent payment of the annuity for that month. - Employment begun after the employee's annuity beginning date will not break a current connection.
+Interest, dividends, etc. not considered earnings for this purpose. - Earnings of \$25 or more a month by a local lodge employee will prevent payment of the annuity for that month. - Employment beginning on or after the employee's annuity beginning date will not break a current connection.